igerth/CSE-15L-lab-report-2/index.md

 The methods called are exactly similar to when they were called in the previous example with `Hello`, however, `How are you` now gets added to the `messages` ArrayList and the `print` string now prints both `"Hello" + "\n" + "How are you"`.

+All relevant arguments and values remain the same for the methods and fields as well.

+The values that do change for this specific request are the `messages` ArrayList, which now has the string `How are you` appended to it, as well as the `print` string, which starts as an empty string and is changed to a concatenation of both messages, `"Hello" + "\n" + "How are you"`.